treysmartin/Poker/README.md

 Upon exiting the game, the game is automatically saved with a new file being created on the computer.

 Credits-
-The game was developed as part of the model-views-controller methodology.
-The views were done by group member 2.
+The game was developed as part of the model-views-controller methodology.\n The views were done by group member 2.\n
-The model was programmed by me, this includes the very basic opponent a.i.
-The controller was worked on by me, group member 2, and group member 3.
+The model was programmed by me, this includes the very basic opponent a.i.\n The controller was worked on by me, group member 2, and group member 3.